Overview of Nebraska Taxes

 Nebraska Property Tax Rates

 The state of Nebraska is prohibited by law from levying property taxes.
-Thus, the entirety of taxes come at the local level.
+Thus, the taxes are collected entirely at the local level.
 Tax authorities such as school districts and city governments levy taxes and apply rates based on their revenue needs.
 Thus, rates can vary from one neighborhood to the next, depending on what tax districts cover your home.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Nebraska’s largest county by population, Douglas County also has some the highest property tax rates.
-The average effective tax rate in the county is 2.07%, nearly double the national average.
+The average effective tax rate in the county is 2.08%, close to double the national average.
 The single largest recipient of property tax dollars in Douglas County are local school districts, including the Omaha Public School District.
 Over 50% of the property tax goes to schools in Douglas County.

-Located in eastern Nebraska, Lancaster County contains the city of Lincoln, and has property taxes well above both state and national averages.
-The median annual property tax payment in Lancaster County is $2,813.
+Located in eastern Nebraska, Lancaster County contains the state capital, Lincoln.
+Property tax rates in the county are only slightly higher than the state average (1.84% in the county versus 1.83% in the state).
+However, Lancaster county has some of the highest home values in the state and so the total taxes that residents pay are above average for the state.
+The median property tax paid in Lancaster County is $2,886.
 That’s about $400 higher than the state median, and $700 higher than the national median.

-This central Nebraska county has an average effective property tax rate of 1.89%, slightly higher than the state average.
-In Grand Island, the county’s largest city, the rate is higher.
-The total rate in Grand Island is over 2.2% (as of 2012).
+This central Nebraska county has an average effective property tax rate of 1.84%, slightly higher than the state average.
+Effective tax rates also vary across the county from 0.55% up to 3.57%.
+In Grand Island, the largest city in the county, the effective tax rate is 1.88%.

 Buffalo County is the fifth most populous county in Nebraska and sits adjacent to Hall County.
-The average effective property tax rate in Buffalo County is 1.57%, which ranks as the 24th lowest rate in the state (out of 93 counties).
+The average effective property tax rate in Buffalo County is 1.55%, which ranks in the bottom half of the state.
 It is also significantly lower than the rate in nearby Hall County.

 Scotts Bluff County

 Situated along the Wyoming border in western Nebraska, Scotts Bluff County has relatively low property taxes in comparison to the rest of the state.
-The median annual property tax payment in Scotts Bluff County is just $1,740.
-That is over $600 less than the state median.
+The median annual property tax payment in Scotts Bluff County is just $1,902.
+That is about $600 less than the state median.

-The average effective property tax rate in Lincoln County is 1.85%.
-That is slightly lower than the state average, but still significantly higher than the national average.
-Annual taxes on a home worth $120,000 would be $2,220.
+The average effective property tax rate in Lincoln County is 1.87%.
+That is slightly more than the state average and is significantly higher than the national average.
+Annual taxes on a home worth $120,000 (the median home value in the county) would be $2,250.

-The ninth most populous county in Nebraska, Madison County has below average property taxes.
-A typical homeowner in Madison County pays $1,925 annually in property taxes, nearly $500 less than in the rest of the state.
+The ninth most populous county in Nebraska, Madison County has below-average property taxes.
+A typical homeowner in Madison County pays $1,996 annually in property taxes, more than $500 less than the average homeowner in the state.

-Property tax rates in Platte County rank among the 20 lowest of Nebraska’s 93 counties.
-The average effective property tax rate in Platte County is 1.56%.
+Property tax rates in Platte County rank in the bottom half of Nebraska’s 93 counties.
+The average effective property tax rate in Platte County is 1.52%.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck